-There are no adequate data from the use of nelarabine in pregnant women.
+There are no or limited amount of data from the use of nelarabine in pregnant women.

-Studies in animals have shown reproductive toxicity including malformations (see section 5.3).
+Studies in animals have shown reproductive toxicity (see section 5.3).
 The potential risk in humans is unknown, however, exposure during pregnancy will likely lead to anomalies and malformations of the foetus.